-46. Synchronous Communication: A type of communication that takes place in real-time and requires an immediate response.
+46. Synchronous Communication: A type of communication in real-time and requires an immediate response.
 Examples include telephonic or face-to-face conversations.

 48. Teleworking: Leveraging technology to perform one's job without the limits or boundaries of geography or the need for physical presence.
 Sometimes used synonymously with telecommute, telework is much broader.
 All telecommuters are teleworkers, but not all teleworkers are telecommuters.

-49. Thought Leader: An individual or organisation who is an expert in a particular field.
-Such people are sought after for speaking at public events, webinars, seminars, conferences in a bid to influence and inspire.
+49. Thought Leader: An individual or organization who is an expert in a particular field.
+Such people are sought after for speaking at public events, webinars, seminars, and conferences to influence and inspire.

 52. VPN: Virtual Private Network

 53. Workation: A portmanteau term for work and vacation.
-It describes professional engagements while travelling.
-It requires juggling, finesse, multi-tasking and an ability to get things done.
+It describes professional engagements while traveling.
+It requires juggling, finesse, multi-tasking, and an ability to get things done.

 54. Work from Home: Abbreviated as 'WFH.'
 This is an arrangement where an employee works from their residence.
 Such engagement can be permanent or temporary.

-55. Work from Anywhere: Abbreviated as ‘WFA’.
-In this arrangement, an employee can select when, how, and where they operate from.
+55. Work from Anywhere: Abbreviated as 'WFA.'
+In this arrangement, an employee can select when, how, and where they operate.
 For instance, a person can work a few hours or days in an office setting and rest at home.
-Or, they may work fully remotely.
-Or, a combination of the two.
+Or, they may work entirely remotely.
+Or a combination of the two.

 There you have it!
 Your very own remote work dictionary.
 We hope this helps you become more remote-friendly.
 Do share it with your fellow remote workers.

 Another way to get acquainted with the remote work model is by connecting with Skuad.
-Whether you’re an organisation looking to onboard remote teams or talent looking to work for global leaders, Skuad can help you connect with the best opportunities. #JoinSkuad and experience these terms in your professional life, every day.
+Whether you're an organization looking to onboard remote teams or talent looking to work for global leaders, Skuad can help you connect with the best opportunities. #JoinSkuad and experience these terms in your professional life every day.